IBM-Cloud/docs/security/index.md

 The Mobile Analyzer for iOS service provides AppScan dynamic security analysis for iOS mobile applications.
 It helps you identify security issues in your iOS mobile apps.

 For more information, see [Getting started with Mobile Analyzer for iOS](../services/AppScanIOS/index.html).

-### Static Analyzer (Beta)

-The Static Analyzer service enables static application security testing on the cloud.
-It helps you find source code vulnerabilities early in the software development lifecycle, so that they can be fixed before deployment.

-Static Analyzer enables you to scan Java and Java web content by using a command-line interface (CLI) on your local disk.
-In addition, you can run a small installer that adds Static Analyzer plug-ins to Eclipse or Maven.
-You can use the client utility to scan and gather information about your files in an archive file that you then submit to the cloud for scan results.

-For more information, see [Getting started with IBM Static Analyzer for Bluemix](../services/StaticAnalyzer/index.html).

 ### IBM UrbanCode plug-in for application security testing